Wet rot under floor boards

 Fungal enzymes can break down the fibres in timber, weakening structural elements like floorboards or beams.
 In advanced cases, wet rot causes the wood to split into cube-like segments, a condition known as cuboidal cracking.
 These cubes are usually much smaller than those seen in dry rot decay.

-• Identify and eliminate the moisture source: - From plumbing leaks to penetrating damp, our technicians will locate and resolve whatever is allowing excess moisture to damage your timber.
+• Identify and eliminate the moisture source: - If you choose to go ahead with treatments for a wet rot problem, the first step is to remove the source of moisture.
+From plumbing leaks to rising or penetrating damp treatments, our technicians will resolve whatever is allowing excess moisture to damage your timber.
+Improvements to sub floor ventilation may also be required.

 • Remove decayed timber: - Any unsalvageable wood is removed carefully to prevent structural failure and spread of the fungus.

-• Apply targeted treatments: - We treat surrounding areas with high-grade fungicidal and preservative solutions to neutralise any remaining spores and prevent recurrence during the drying out period (as required).
+• Apply targeted treatments: - Where required we will treat surrounding areas with high-grade fungicidal and preservative solutions to neutralise any remaining spores and prevent recurrence during the drying out period (as required).

 If you're unsure whether you're dealing with wet rot, dry rot, or another form of timber decay, our experts are here to help.
 Book a professional inspection and let our specialists tailor the proper treatment for your property.